 We estimate that we had an operating profit of approximately RMB12.0 million (US\$1.4 million) in the three months ended June 30, 2005.
 This would represent a 344.4% increase from our operating profit of RMB2.7 million (US\$0.3 million) in the three months ended March 31, 2005.
 Our estimated operating profit for the three months ended June 30, 2005 reflected share-based compensation expenses of approximately RMB6.2 million (US\$0.7 million).
-We have used the mid-point of the estimated offering price range, which was determined at the time when our selected preliminary unaudited financial results for the three months ended June 30, 2005 were prepared, to calculate our share-based compensation expenses for options granted in the three months ended June 30, 2005.
+We have used the mid-point of the estimated offering price range to calculate our share-based compensation expenses for options granted in the three months ended June 30, 2005.